With-Fam/fam-frontend/instructions.md

 4. Figma - Link Existing Hypersub - tooltip - Implement the tooltip for Link Existing Hypersub dropdown - text: Link any Hypersub that you are the owner of.
 The Founder split of revenue from memberships will accrue to the Hypersub contract
 5. hypersubAbi.ts - add the hypersub abi (see below)
 6. getHypersubByOwner - add multicall to get the contractUri and title of the Hypersub.
 7. hook - useOwnerHypersubs - create a hook for the Dropdown to use to get the Hypersub subscription contracts which I am the owner of.
-See resources for more details.
+See resources for more details. consider using tanstack query.
 8. deploy provider - use the useOwnerHypersubs hook

 ## Resources